-- 3.1 The Council Plan 2022-25 was developed in consultation with Cabinet members and officers across all directorates, as well as being informed by public consultation.
-This report forms part of the Council's commitment to public reporting on its progress. - 3.2 It is recommended that Cabinet note the overall position in relation to the Year Ahead Delivery Plan activities and discuss the activities which have been delayed and any resulting actions required.
-It is also recommended that Cabinet note the year-end data for 2021-22 for the Council Plan performance measures and also note the performance reporting timetable for 2022-2023 contained at paragraph 2.14.
+- 3.1 The Council Plan 2022-25 was developed in consultation with Cabinet Members and officers across all directorates, as well as being informed by public consultation.
+This Report forms part of the Council's commitment to public reporting on its progress. - 3.2 It is recommended that Cabinet note the overall position in relation to the Year Ahead Delivery Plan activities.
+It is also recommended that Cabinet note the performance to 30 September 2022 for the Council Plan performance measures and note the performance reporting timetable for 2022-2023 contained at paragraph 2.13.